appsody/website/content/tutorials/BuildANewCloudNativeExpressAppWithAppsody.md

 length: "30 mins"
 ---

-# Build a new Cloud Native Express.js app with Appsody'
+# Build a new Cloud Native Express.js app with Appsody

 The use of Appsody’s tools and provided Stacks simplifies the steps and knowledge required to build “_cloud packaged_”, “_cloud native_” and “_cloud functions_” based applications.